ngraczykowski/iris-root/organization-name-agent/README.md

 ### Files

-* application.yaml - configuration for external integrations, such as agent exchange or data source
+* application.yaml - configuration for external integrations, such as agent exchange or data source; and for Sentry - to monitor running on remote.
+Before remote launch, modify 'sentry' config section: set 'turn_on' to _true_, and 'environment' and 'release' to appropriate values.

 * reduction-rules.yaml - configuration for [scores reduction](#scores-reduction)